jenpen/rembr/README.md

 # rembr
-Users can post and view memories based on their current location.
+Users can post and view perspectives based on their current location.

 ##Summary: